zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_sst_integration_guide.md

 ### Non-volatile (NV) Counters Interface

+The current SST service provides rollback protection based on NV counters.
+SST defines and implements the following NV counters functionalities:

 `nv_counters/sst_nv_counters.h` - Abstracts SST non-volatile counters
 operations.
 This API detaches the use of NV counters from the TF-M NV counters implementation, provided by the platform, and provides a mechanism to compile